Year 5 2024 - 2025

 PE Days

-Tuesday morning with Mr Campbell/Mrs Rickett
+Tuesday afternoon: with Mr Campbell

-Friday afternoon with Mr Campbell/Mrs Rickett
+Friday afternoon: with Miss Rickett

 Music